Nadyna/Gift_Shop_Analysis/README.md

-# Gift Shop Customer Behavior Analysis Using CatBoost and Product Networks
+# Gift Shop Customer Behavior Analysis

 ## Project Overview
 The goal of this study is to analyze customer purchasing behavior in a gift shop identifying product co-purchases and predicting repeat purchases.